 Based on the novel “Yo, Bruja” by Costa Rican author Isidora Chacón, Siempre Bruja is about Carmen, an Afro-Colombian time-traveling witch who, back in the 17th century was burned as a slave to the stakes when her owners discovered their son was in love with her.
-A deal with a wizard finds her in modern day Cartagena, under condition not to use her powers.
+A deal with a wizard finds her in modern-day Cartagena, under the condition not to use her powers.

 Siempre Bruja is a Netflix original that received major criticisms for playing into some problematic stereotypes and a master/slave love story plotline.

 Set in Colombia, the series features a black woman in the lead, with a strong cast and breathtaking scenery.It is reminiscent of old-time favorite, Buffy the Vampire Slayer.

 Of course, this list would not be complete without a steamy romance.